 With the advancement of virtual reality (VR) technology, comes the arrival of cost-effective, consumer-friendly headsets – bolstering widespread adoption.
 Employers have already begun leveraging opportunities to use VR in the workplace.
-The introduction of the technology has opened a whirlwind of possibilities for businesses – all thanks to simulated environments and digital realities.
+The introduction of technology has opened a whirlwind of possibilities for businesses – all thanks to simulated environments and digital realities.

 From traveling to and from a myriad of destinations with the click of a controller button, to virtually constructing and deconstructing machinery and equipment (without racking up costly damages), here’s a look at the benefits of virtual reality for organizations.